apache/trafficserver/doc/developer-guide/core-architecture/remap-architecture.en.rst

    a new configuration.
 The persistent configuration data is stored in :class:`UrlRewrite` directly or indirectly.

+   .. function:: TextView stash(TextView str)

+      Copy the contents of :arg:`str` to the builder string stash then return a view of that copy.
+      The copy will always a C string but the terminating null will not be in the view.

+   .. function:: TextView stash_lower(TextView str)

+      Copy the contents of :arg:`str` to the builder string stash while converting to lower case, then return a view of that copy.
+The copy will always a C string but the terminating null will not be in the view.

+.. class:: RemapTextBuilder : public RemapBuilder

+   A subclass that supports the text (line) based configuration format.

+.. class: RemapYAMLBuilder : public RemapBuilder

+   A subclass that supports YAML based configuration format.

 .. class:: UrlRewrite

    The top level remapping structure.
-This is created from a configuration file and then used at run time to perform remapping.
+This is created from a configuration file and then used during a transaction to perform remapping.
 Data that is shared or needs to persist as long as the configuration is stored in this class.
 These are

    Localized Strings
       The string views stored in the ancillary data structures depend on the string being resident in this object.
 Such strings are "localized" in to a :class:`MemArena` and views are created to reference those localized copies.

    Remap Filters
       All instances of :class:`RemapFilter` for the configuation are stored here (including direct